• Store

 Pedal in Bach: Yes or No?

 The subject of pedal in the music of Bach always arouses keen debate.
-Ought pianists to steer clear of it and control everything by the fingers, or is it possible to use a bit of pedal?
+Should pianists steer clear of it and control everything by the fingers, or is it acceptable to use a bit of pedal?

 Finger Pedalling